mikediessner/nubo/docs/_build/html/_sources/bayesian_optimisation.rst.txt

 Analytical acquisition functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 NUBO supports two of the most popular acquisition functions that are grounded in a rich history of theoretical and empirical research.
-Expected Improvement (EI) [4]_ selects points with the biggest potential of improving on the current best observation while Upper Confidence Bound (UCB) [9]_ takes an optimistic view of the posterior uncertainty and assumes a user-defined (through the hyper-parameter :math:`\beta`) level of it to be true.
-Expected Improvement is defined as
+Expected improvement (EI) [4]_ selects points with the biggest potential of improving on the current best observation while upper confidence bound (UCB) [9]_ takes an optimistic view of the posterior uncertainty and assumes a user-defined (through the hyper-parameter :math:`\beta`) level of it to be true.
+Expected improvement (EI) is defined as

 .. math::
     \alpha_{EI} (\boldsymbol X_*) = \left(\mu_n(\boldsymbol X_*) - y^{best} \right) \Phi(z) + \sigma_n(\boldsymbol X_*) \phi(z)

-where :math:`z = \frac{\mu_n(\boldsymbol X_*) - y^{best}}{\sigma_n(\boldsymbol X_*)}`, :math:`\mu_n(\cdot)` and :math:`\sigma_n(\cdot)` are the mean and the standard deviation of the predictive distribution of the Gaussian process, $y^{best}$ is the current best observation, and :math:`\Phi` and :math:`\phi` are the cumulative distribution function and the probability density function of the standard normal distribution.
-Upper Confidence bound can be computed by
+where :math:`z = \frac{\mu_n(\boldsymbol X_*) - y^{best}}{\sigma_n(\boldsymbol X_*)}`, :math:`\mu_n(\cdot)` and :math:`\sigma_n(\cdot)` are the mean and the standard deviation of the predictive distribution of the Gaussian process, $y^{best}$ is the current best observation, and :math:`\Phi` and :math:`\phi` are the cumulative distribution function and the probability density function of the standard normal distribution. upper confidence bound (UCB) can be computed by

 .. math::
     \alpha_{UCB} (\boldsymbol X_*) = \mu_n(\boldsymbol X_*) + \sqrt{\beta} \sigma_n(\boldsymbol X_*)